gbronca/django-app/README.md

 It was tested different browsers, including Firefox, Safari, Chrome and Brave for macOS and Windows 10.

-The site was tested for responsiveness using devtools and on the iPhone.
+The site was tested for responsiveness using Firefox and Chrome dev tools and on the iPhone.

 * HTML validated by [The W3C Markup Validation Service](https://validator.w3.org/)